 A versatile performer, soprano, Rachel Elezi made her professional debut at the Cleveland Playhouse, singing and playing the violin in Shakespeare’s As You Like It.

-A few highlights of the 2019-2020 season include Ms. Elezi's return to Lincoln Center as a soloist on a concert honoring female composers, as well as returning to Germany to sing on the Festpiele Mecklenberg-Vorpommern and the chamber music series, Musik und Miteinander in Germany.
-She will later make her role debut as Clorinda in Geneva Light Opera's production of Rossini's La Cenerentola in 2020.
+Highlights of the 2019-20 season included Ms. Elezi's return to Lincoln Center as a concert soloist honoring female composers.
+She also returned to Germany to sing in the Festpiele Mecklenberg-Vorpommern and the chamber music series, Musik und Miteinander.

 The 2018-2019 season marked various exciting debuts for Ms. Elezi.
 She was delighted to have made her Lincoln Center debut at The Bruno Walter Auditorium, featured as part of the Leonard Bernstein Centennial Celebration, Lenny @ 100, in conjunction with an exhibition collection curated by the LA Grammy Museum.
 Ms. Elezi also made concert debuts across Europe where she was first heard as a soloist at the Sugrįžimai 2018 International Music Festival in Vilnius, Lithuania, followed by a series of concerts throughout some of the country's most well-known museums and castles.
 Ms. Elezi then made her German debut in the city of Hamburg where she was as a featured soloist at the Bergedorfer Sommerfestival/Musiktage, singing on their Mozart Gala.